tuttoaposto/GitPush/How_to_GitPush.md

 git push -u origin master

 8. If need further modification of the same file, just take steps 4, 5, 7

+## Indent items with 4 spaces to make ordered sublist